CarSmallGuo/flutter_oshm/README.en.md

  - [3.7.12-ohos-1.0.2 Release](/release-notes/Flutter%203.7.12-ohos%201.0.2%20ReleaseNote.en.md)
  - [3.7.12-ohos-1.0.1 Release](/release-notes/Flutter%203.7.12-ohos%201.0.1%20ReleaseNote.en.md)
  - [3.7.12-ohos-1.0.0 Release](/release-notes/Flutter%203.7.12-ohos%201.0.0%20ReleaseNote.en.md)

+## Branch description
+ - dev: The main branch based on the 3.7.12 branch of the upstream community.
+Do not pull the source code from this branch for commercial version, and the quality is not guaranteed.
+ - br_3.7.12-ohos-X.X.X: Based on the release branch of the upstream community 3.7.12 after adapting to ohos.
+If you want to download the source code, download the tag source code corresponding to the official version from this branch.
+ - 3.22.0-ohos：The main branch based on the 3.22.0 branch of the upstream community.
+If you want to download the source code, please download the tag source code corresponding to the official version of 3.22.0.
+ - 3.22.1-ohos-X.X.X: Based on the upstream community 3.22.0 branch, the release branch after adapting to ohos.
+ - oh-3.27.4-dev: The branch based on the upstream community 3.27.4 branch adapted to ohos, which is currently being adapted, and has not been commercially released and does not guarantee quality.
+It is expected to be released in Q3 2025.

 ## Instruction List Compatible with OpenHarmony
 | Instruction| Description| How to Use                                                             |